Updated Friday 7 January 2022.

-Please read these updates carefully when booking a class or performance at Dance Limerick:
+Please read these updates carefully when booking a class or performance or attending an event at Dance Limerick:

-- There are hand disinfectant dispensers located at the front door or each building.
+- There are hand disinfectant dispensers located at the front door or each building, please use them upon entry

-- Audience, class participants, performers and staff are advised to stay at home and contact their GP if they are showing symptoms of Covid-19.
+- Audience, class participants, performers and staff should stay at home and contact their GP if they are showing symptoms of Covid-19

 Good practice you can undertake to promote a healthy environment: